 This building is one of a group of four remaining town houses which are unified in appearance by a beautifully executed two-story Corinthian colonnade.
-The group is one of the treasures of our architectural heritage and is a superb example of civic-minded planning.
+This building and the group are one of the treasures of our architectural heritage and are a superb example of civic-minded planning.